lo3ys/AI/README.md

 Anyway we will update all READMEs so you can use these AIs as simply as you want

+They project is sorted by programming language then by Netwrok type (when it's possible)

  **NETSCAPE SWΞG∆** did the JS networks
  **PhysicDev** did the Java networks